5 of the best business apps you didn’t know you needed

 These days, that loosely translates to us having become increasingly more reliant on technology than ever before – especially apps.
 But how can you tell which apps are really going to save you time, money and the production of grey hairs?
 How do you sort the wheat from the chaff?

 How many times do we have to tell you?
 That’s what we’re for!
-Here’s 5 business apps we certainly know we couldn’t live without:
+Here’s 5 of the besst business apps we certainly know we couldn’t live without:

 Canva is a versatile graphic design tool that can be used either as an application on your phone or through the browser on your computer or laptop.
 It has the ability to let you create brochures, flyers, posters, social media graphics, invitations, calendars, videos, presentations, cards, logos, labels, letterheads, resumes, menus and (believe it or not) a heck of a lot more.
 Access to the Canva app and website is free, but to receive all the company has to offer requires a subscription service.
 In our opinion, it’s worth it.